A Brief History of Lotsa A Cappella on KDHX

 Angela Pancella had been a KDHX programmer and DJ, doing a show aptly named "The Eclectic Mix."
 She left the St. Louis area for awhile, but later came back to KDHX as a volunteer producing calendar and announcement spots.
 Many times, she'd do her production work on Sunday mornings at the KDHX studios, so we'd see each other briefly every week.
 I knew that Angela liked a cappella music and that she was a huge fan of The Nylons; in fact, she wrote a book on founding Nylons member Marc Connors.
 She told me that she had submitted a proposal to the program committee to do another show on KDHX, but a time slot hadn't opened up yet.
 Then one morning she asked me if I needed or wanted help on the Lotsa A Cappella show.
 I told Angela to come on down and help me out.
 She was really smooth at running the board, and added a slightly different slant on the music.

 Angela helped out during the 2005 Spring Pledge drive, and started as regular cohost of Lotsa A Cappella on Easter Sunday, March 27, 2005.
 Her last show was January 29, 2006.
 Angela has moved out of the St. Louis area again, working at non-profit organizations such as Woven Oak, Our Daily Bread, and Peaslee Neighborhood Center.

 I'd like to express my immense gratitude to all three of my regular cohosts throughout the years.
 I know that I am not the easiest person to get along with!

 I'd also like to thank my guest cohost, Chris Tess, who helped me out on a couple of early shows.
 Way back when he was a college student, Chris was instrumental in helping me discover lots of sources for a cappella music, and allowed me to borrow some of his CDs (one of which - The Columbia Kingsmen - I have never returned!).

-I've also had a whole lot of help during the KDHX pledge drives from various folks who helped me "pitch," which basically means "beg for money."
+I've also had a whole lot of help during the KDHX pledge drives from various folks who helped me "pitch" (which basically means "beg for money").
 Among the pitchers, Mark "Sunnyboy" Mason has helped me from the beginning.
 He is a true friend.
-Other good friends who've helped out as pitchers include Rich Barta, Stacy Bernard, Tony Cabanellas, Jeff Corbin, Keith Dudding, Emily Gruber, Jean Ponzi, Linda Serafini, and Mark Silverstein.
+Other good friends who've helped out as pitchers include Rich Barta, Stacy Bernard, Hound Dog Brown, Tony Cabanellas, Jeff Corbin, Keith Dudding, Emily Gruber, Jean Ponzi, Linda Serafini, and Mark Silverstein.